 Evening primrose oil comes in capsules, which can be taken orally or inserted vaginally.
 While there is no standard dosage, it’s standard to take 500 to 2000 milligrams daily after the 38th week of pregnancy has begun.
 If you choose to use EPO, always start with very low doses.

 According to American Family Physician, evening primrose oil may help the cervix soften and efface (thin out).
 Other studies suggest that it can help shorten labor duration.
 This is due to linolenic acid found in EPO, which may trigger a prostaglandin response in the body.
 Doctors and midwives may provide different guidelines depending on your unique medical history.

 As far as its effectiveness, there aren’t enough formal studies on EPO to prove its impact on labor or cervical ripening.
 Studies that have been published generally don’t show a particularly strong association with the oil and kick-starting labor.
-For example, one study found that women taking the supplement were in labor three hours longer on average than those who didn’t take EPO.
+For example, one

 Most of the positive experiences of evening primrose oil are anecdotal.
 The capsules are often taken in conjunction with other natural induction methods, including consumption of red raspberry leaf tea, nipple stimulation, and sexual intercourse.
 For this reason, it’s hard to isolate EPO’s individual effect on the process.

 While there is a lot of scientific research that still needs to be done to fully evaluate the safety and efficiency of EPO, there are some pros and cons we can consider based on the information we have now.